List of Tom Sawyer characters: Injun Joe

 Joe is the primary antagonist in The Adventures of Tom Sawyer, and is described as a "half-breed", being mixed Native American and white.
-At Robinson's request, he, Muff Potter, and Dr. Robinson visit the town cemetery one night to steal a body from a grave.
+At Dr. Robinson's request, he, Muff Potter, and Robinson visit the town cemetery one night to steal a body from a grave.
 Injun Joe then kills Robinson to settle an old grudge and frames Potter for the crime, unaware that Tom and Huck have witnessed it.
-When the case comes to trial, Tom testifies on Potter's behalf and identifies Injun Joe as the actual killer, prompting the latter to flee the courtroom.
+When the case comes to trial, Tom testifies on Potter's behalf and identifies Injun Joe as the actual killer, prompting Joe to flee the courtroom.
 He and another confederate later find a hoard of stolen gold and hide it in a cave, where Tom briefly encounters him while trying to find a way out with Becky Thatcher.
 After Tom and Becky escape the cave, Becky's father has it sealed; Injun Joe is later found just inside the entrance, having starved to death.